shaisachs/origin-of-sadness/origin-of-sadness/origin-of-sadness.md

 "Well - maybe we should turn it into a story.
 Like Mama says."

-That was Sylvie's favorite game with Sophie, to make up silly stories all day long, whether it was about someone feeding ducks at the park or the nice man at the post office.
+That was Sylvie's favorite game with Holly, to make up silly stories all day long, whether it was about someone feeding ducks at the park or the nice man at the post office.
 Easy enough for Sylvie to do, Henry thought - that was what she did all day, every day.
-And she had certainly trained Sophie to follow in her footsteps.
+And she had certainly trained Holly to follow in her footsteps.

 "Well then, I'll do my best."
 Henry set his spade down on the ground, and sat back on his haunches.
 How did every good story begin?
 "Once upon a time, there was a good, wise king, who ruled over a vast kingdom..."

 "Oh, Papa, you're telling it wrong!"
-Sophie stretched her feet upwards, standing on her toes for a moment, and it was only then that Henry realized she had worn her new sneakers for the afternoon's chores.
+Holly stretched her feet upwards, standing on her toes for a moment, and it was only then that Henry realized she had worn her new sneakers for the afternoon's chores.
 They had purchased them together, just yesterday after school.
 The sneakers were a gleaming color of white - or, they had been yesterday - with a streak of purple on both sides.
-The heels were made of tiny red lights that flashed whenever Sophie took a step.
+The heels were made of tiny red lights that flashed whenever Holly took a step.

-Sophie took a breath and then sat down on the ground.
+Holly took a breath and then sat down on the ground.
 "The story starts like this: 'Once upon a time, there was a little girl named...
 Stephie.
 Stephie loved to sing, all day and all night.
 She sang at the playground, she sang in the bath, she even sang at school!
 She sang while she was doing her homework, or playing with her friends, she sang while she was riding her bike.'"

 "Sounds like Stephie must have had a real talent."
 Henry stole a surreptitious glance at her sneakers, wondering how difficult it would be to wipe off the smudge of dirt on the side of the left shoe.
 Miraculously, that seemed to be the only stain on the new pair of sneakers.